 There a many wall paneling ideas that you can use for modern farmhouse character.
 For rustic looks, choose white-painted wainscoting ideas; for a more modern appeal, choose a simpler, more streamlined design, painted in a neutral but spicy shade which will add both layered character and warmth to your spaces.

 Neutrals play an important roll in the modern farmhouse look.
 Keep things fresh and clean with whites throughout, but integrate creams, grays and maybe a few pastels like blush pink and sage green, to add the warmth that modern farmhouse requires.

 For the contrasting shades of modernity, look to navy blues, emerald greens, charcoal grays and pitch blacks.
 With both the neutrals and the deep accents, look at painting on textures surfaces like wall panelling, which creates extra depth and interest to the space, while moving the look from simple contemporary into the more layered modern farmhouse style.

-In 2020 we’ve all been spending a lot more time at home, and the stark lines of minimalism no longer feels as comforting as we would like.
+The stark lines of minimalism don't feel as comforting as we would like.
 Modern farmhouse style is the next step when creating a grown-up relaxed, but chic look.